Sule Pagoda: History and legend

-According to Burmese legend the site where the Sule pagoda now stands was once the home of a powerful nat (spirit) named Sularata (the Sule Nat).
-The king of the Nats, Sakka, wished to help the legendary king Okkalap build a shrine for Lord Buddha's sacred hair-relic on the same site where three previous Buddhas had buried sacred relics in past ages.
-Unfortunately, these events had happened so long ago that not even Sakka knew exactly where the relics were buried.
+According to Burmese legend, the site where the Sule Pagoda now stands was once the home of a powerful nat (spirit) named Sularata (the Sule Nat).
+The king of the Nats, Sakka, wished to help the legendary king Okkalapa build a shrine for the Buddha's sacred hair-relic on the same site where three previous Buddhas had buried sacred relics in past ages.
+However, these events had happened so long ago that not even Sakka knew exactly where the relics were buried.
 The Sule nat, however, who was so old that his eyelids had to be propped up with trees in order for him to stay awake, had witnessed the great event.
 The gods, Nats and humans of the court of Okkalapa therefore gathered around the Sule nat and asked him the location, which he eventually remembered.